-These qualified tuition programs, offered as prepaid tuition plans or college savings plans, are valuable tools to help finance your children's education.
+These qualified tuition programs, offered as prepaid tuition plans or college savings plans, are valuable tools to help finance your children's or grandchildren's education.
 Prepaid tuition programs allow you to lock in today's tuition rates at participating private and public colleges and universities.
-College savings plans, on the other hand, offer a range of
+College savings plans, on the other hand, offer a range of investment options, typically a variety of mutual funds, which can be used to pay for tuition and other qualified education expenses at many colleges and universities nationwide.